A one stop shop for everything you need to know about our program

 What are my chances of getting in?

 Each year the size and qualifications of the applicant pool varies, so it is impossible to predict.
 Also, the admissions committee considers a number of factors when evaluating applicants.
 These factors include, but not limited to, GPA, GRE, work and volunteer experience, the OTCAS personal statement, UIC personal statement, and letters of recommendation.
-For Fall 2016, there were 535 applicants and we enrolled 46 students.
-That included 7 alternates that we admitted later in the spring.
+For Fall 2020, there were 475 applicants and we enrolled 46 students.

 When will I know if I get admitted?